dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-9.md

 #### Improved

-- Updated [Dynamsoft Camera Enhancer version 3.3.5](https://www.dynamsoft.com/camera-enhancer/docs/web/programming/javascript/release-note/release-notes-3.x.html#335-08022023) instead of the previous version 3.3.4.
+- Updated the built-in Dynamsoft Camera Enhancer module to version 3.3.5 for improved camera performance.
-- Updated API annotations.
+- Update API annotations.

 ## 9.6.20 (04/18/2023)

 #### Improved

-- Updated the barcode reader algorithm to v9.6.20.
+- Update the barcode reader algorithm to v9.6.20.
-- Updated the internal Dynamsoft Camera Enhancer to v3.3.4.
+- Update the internal Dynamsoft Camera Enhancer to v3.3.4.

 #### Fixed